cp-dharti-r/devops-nuxt-static-website-on-AWS-S3-with-cloudfront/README.md

 # Deploy Nuxt static website on AWS S3 with Cloudfront

-### Expected - The Website should run on the Cloudfront domain name.
+### The Website will run on the Cloudfront domain name

-- Create SPA using a Static-site generator in Nuxt 3
+- Created SPA using a Static-site generator in Nuxt 3
 - Project has CI/CD to Generate a static website and deploy it on AWS S3
-- Deployment file also manage creation/updation of cloud formation stack and cloud front distribution along with OAC(Origin Access Control) for clod front to manage your website
+- Deployment file also managed creation/updation of cloudformation stack and cloudfront distribution along with OAC(Origin Access Control) for clodfront to manage your website

+### Requirements

+- nodeJs (18 or above)
+- npm (latest stable version)
+- nuxt basic knowledge
+- AWS s3, cloudformation, clodfront basic knowledge
+- Set secrets to your repository
+  - AWS_REGION (AWS region)
+  - AWS_ACCESS_KEY_ID (AWS access key id)
+  - AWS_SECRET_ACCESS_KEY (AWS secret access key)
+  - AWS_BUCKET_NAME (AWS s3 bucket name)
+  - AWS_IAM_USER (IAM userid)